luansantosti/graphql-example/README.md

 # graphql-example
-Simple implementation of a graphql server
+Simple implementation of a graphql server, it will be updated with improvements/examples frequently.

-You can use the `serverMock` to use with some mock arrays or `serverWithMongo` to use with mongoose, just change it on package.json.
+You can use the `serverMock` to use it with some mock arrays or `serverWithMongo` to use with mongoose, just change it on package.json.

 Install dependencies
 `yarn`